Gui774ume/ebpfkit/README.md

 ### Run a port scan on 10.0.2.3, from port 7990 to 8010

 > Note: for this feature to work, you cannot run `ebpfkit-client` locally.
-If you're running the rootkit in a VM, expose the webapp port (default 8000) of the VM and make the `ebpfkit-client` request from the host.
+If you're running the rootkit in a guest VM, expose the webapp port (default 8000) of the guest VM to the host and make the `ebpfkit-client` request from the host.

 To request a port scan, use the `network_discovery` command.
 You can specify the target IP, start port and port range.